Edinburgh Student Housing Co-operative: Governance

 The co-operative is managed by the students which live there, with all 106 members having an equal say in the running of the buildings.
 The sovereign decision-making body of the co-operative is the General Meeting which takes place on a bi-weekly basis and is open to all members.
 The General Meeting has a required quorum of 25, meaning that if too few members attend then proposals cannot be passed.

-Most of the work required to run the co-operative is delegated to four working groups; Procedures, Places, People and Participation.
+Most of the work required to run the co-operative is delegated to six working groups; Finance, Places, Membership, Maintenance, Welfare, Participation, and Communications and Outreach.
 These working groups meet on a weekly basis and report directly to the General Meeting.
 Each working group has a specific remit, whether finances, logistics, maintenance, development, outreach, conflict mediation, or encouraging involvement.
-These working groups can then be split into further sub-groups, such as finance, gardening, cooking, welfare or data-management.
 Attendance at working group meetings is entirely voluntary though strongly encouraged and all working groups are open to all members.